 Baseball Rundown Rules

-A rundown, often referred to as a pickle, is the situation in baseball where a runner gets caught between two bases.
+A rundown, often referred to as a “pickle,” is a situation in baseball where a runner gets caught between two bases, with basemen ready to throw the ball back-and-forth on either side of them.
 Typically, the runner realizes they will be tagged out if they try to make it to the next base, and they instead turn back towards the base they came from.
 In return, the defender with the ball will throw the ball past the runner to the other base.
-This will cause the runner to turn around, and run back towards the other base.
-This cycle will continue until either the runner is tagged out, he reaches one of the bases safely, or the ball is thrown away.
+This will cause the runner to turn around and run back towards the other base.
+This cycle will continue until either the runner is tagged out, they reach one of the bases safely, or the ball is thrown away.